Tim-Kirkwood/My-first-repository/README2.md

 # SyntenyQC
 ## Motivation:
-Synteny plots are widely used for the comparison of genomic neighbourhoods, particularly in the context of genome mining.
-Whilst synteny plots are typically included as part of larger software suites (e.g. antiSMASH ClusterBlast module), various low-code stand-alone tools are now available that allow users to source candidate neighbourhoods and build their own synteny plots.
+Synteny plots are widely used for the comparison of genomic neighbourhoods, which is particularly relevant to the field of genome mining (i.e. the predicton of metabolite pathways based on genome sequence).

+Whilst synteny plots are often included as part of larger software suites (e.g. the `antiSMASH` ClusterBlast module), various low-code, stand-alone tools are now available that allow users to source candidate neighbourhoods and build their own synteny plots.
 However, a gap remains between:

 **(i) tools that source these candidate neighbourhoods** (e.g. `cblaster`, which can find hundreds of candidates),